 Total Loss Auto Insurance Payment Investigation:

-Migliaccio & Rathod LLP is currently investigating insurance companies that fail to properly compensate owners whose vehicles are deemed a “total loss” following an accident.
+Migliaccio & Rathod LLP’s consumer protection lawyers in DC are currently investigating insurance companies that fail to properly compensate owners whose vehicles are deemed a “total loss” following an accident.
 When filing a first-party claim through one’s insurance company, the claimant should expect to receive the actual cash value (ACV) or market value of the insured’s vehicle so that it can be replaced with a similar vehicle.
 The total value of the vehicle includes sales tax, either paid on the original vehicle or the newly-purchased vehicle depending on state law, but insurers sometimes fail to apply this payment to the lost vehicle’s value, resulting in a payment to the insured that is hundreds or thousands of dollars below what is required by state law.
-As a result an owner may be unable to replace their lost vehicle with an equivalent vehicle without reaching into their pocket to make up for the necessary sales tax.
+As a result, an owner may be unable to replace their lost vehicle with an equivalent vehicle without reaching into their pocket to make up for the necessary sales tax.

 Nonconsensual Pelvic Examination Investigation:

-Migliaccio & Rathod LLP is currently investigating the practice of performing pelvic examinations on anaesthetized patients.
+Migliaccio & Rathod LLP’s consumer protection lawyers in DC are currently investigating the practice of performing pelvic examinations on anaesthetized patients.
 Women who were scheduled for a surgical procedure report being informed—after the anesthetic has worn off—that their physician, and the physician’s medical student(s), performed pelvic exams on them.
 These exams involve the physician’s or the medical student’s probing of the woman’s vagina and cervix and are done for the purpose of teaching students how to identify abnormalities.
 The practice, however, is done without asking for or receiving the patient’s expressed consent, despite the invasive nature of the exam.

 Bank of America Predatory Lending: